abhididdigi/JSON-Scripted-Web-Service/TEST CASES/README.md

 * As you notice in above examples, what ever the user passes in the body of the REST call will be passed as `request` object that can be used in the Script of the JSON Scripted Web Service Module.
 * What ever you return from the Script will be used to the caller as JSON object.
+* The XML in this folder will have all the scripts, so you can directly import them after loading the Update set.